The society is affiliated with a number of domestic and international organisations, and works in collaboration with many other bodies.

 - The Child Poverty Action Group is the leading national charity working to end poverty among children, young people and families in the UK.
 All the main UK political parties signed up to ending child poverty by 2020 in the Child Poverty Act.

-- The European Region of the World Confederation for Physical Therapy (ER-WCPT) is an organisation of professional associations of physiotherapists from 36 EEA countries.
-The society is actively engaged in a number of ER-WCPT working groups.
+- World Physiotherapy European Region is an organisation of professional associations of physiotherapists from 36 EEA countries.
+The society is actively engaged in a number of World Physiotherapy European Region working groups.

 - Graybrook Insurance Brokers Limited are the insurance broker who arrange the insurance cover for eligible UK physiotherapists.
 As such they works closely with the society's Professional Advice Service and other teams to provide optimum insurance cover.